 Contact an Experienced Austin Drunk Driving Accident Attorney

 If you or a loved one have been injured or if a loved one died in a drunk driving accident, you shouldn’t have to shoulder the emotional and financial burden that comes with serious injury or death all alone.
 Let an attorney tend to your legal rights while you concentrate on recovery, healing, and coping during this difficult time.
-Contact one of our compassionate and knowledgeable lawyers in Austin at The Law Offices of George Salinas at (512) 851-1004 for a free consultation to discuss your next steps.
+Contact one of our compassionate and knowledgeable lawyers in Austin at George Salinas Injury Lawyers at 210-225-0909 for a free consultation to discuss your next steps.
 If you choose us to represent you, we handle personal injury cases on contingency, only collecting attorney fees from any compensation that we secure for you.

 ★ ★ ★ ★ ★

 “He helped me understand every stage of my case and fought hard for me.
 I was proud to have him on my side.”